eu-digital-identity-wallet/eudi-lib-android-iso18013-data-transfer/README.md

 5. `TransferEvent.ResponseSent`: A response is sent.
 6. `TransferEvent.Redirect`: This event prompts to redirect the user to the given Redirect URI.
 Get the Redirect URI with `TransferEvent.Redirect.redirectUri`.
+7. `TransferEvent.IntentToSend`: This event indicates that an intent is ready to be sent.
+Get the intent with `TransferEvent.IntentToSend.intent`.
+This is used mainly for Digital Credential API implementation.
-7. `TransferEvent.Disconnected`: The devices are disconnected.
+8. `TransferEvent.Disconnected`: The devices are disconnected.
-8. `TransferEvent.Error`: An error occurred.
+9. `TransferEvent.Error`: An error occurred.
 Get the `Throwable` error with `TransferEvent.Error.error`.

 The following example demonstrates how to attach a `TransferEvent.Listener` to the